Shogoki/mushroom-classifier/frontend/ApiClient/README.md

-## @skraus/mushroom-api-client@0.0.1-SNAPSHOT.201812241121
+## @skraus/mushroom-api-client@0.0.1-SNAPSHOT.201812241310

 ### Building

-To build an compile the typescript sources to javascript use:
+To install the required dependencies and to build the typescript sources run:
 ```
 npm install
 npm run build